Home

 22 Reasons Gym Fail (Avoid These!)

-Posted by Tyler Spraul, Certified Strength and Conditioning Specialist® (CSCS®) on June 11, 2021 — Updated on August 24, 2023
+Posted by Tyler Spraul, Certified Strength and Conditioning Specialist® (CSCS®) on June 11, 2021 — Updated on September 19, 2024

-Gyms fail because they don’t have enough capital, the owners are inexperienced, and they have lackluster branding.
-Owning a fitness business may sound like a lot of fun, but it is a business all the same.
-Neglecting to obtain the necessary capital, expertise, and branding are some of the reasons why new gyms fail, but check out this guide to learn the reasons gyms fail, so you can avoid the same common gym owner mistakes.
+According to IHRSA, 81% of gyms end up failing or closing during their first year in the United States.
+Owning a gym may sound like a lot of fun, but it is a business all the same.
+Neglecting to obtain the necessary capital, expertise, and branding are some of the reasons why new gyms fail, but check out this guide to learn the reasons gyms fail, so you can avoid the same common gym owner mistakes and learn how to run a successful gym business that will increase gym revenue and profit (and then watch out for the things that drive gym owners CRAZY!).

 Fitness Income Ideas

 Why do gyms fail?
 No one opens a gym expecting it to be unsuccessful (read these things you should know before starting a gym business).
 In reality, however, a multitude of factors contribute to why new gyms fail.
 Even if you think you have everything you need to succeed, like a perfect location, a great marketing program, and a custom-branded fitness app, your new gym may still falter.
-Here are three reasons why some gyms fail.
+Here are some common reasons why gyms fail.

 Exercise.com can help you run your new gym like a pro with the best gym management software.
-Book a demo to learn how.

 #1 Not Enough Capital

 When first opening any business, gyms included, it’s often smart to start small.
 Unless you’re a big celebrity, people won’t be lining up at your gym’s door to buy memberships the moment you open up.
 It will take time to build your business, which means it will take time before your gym can turn a profit.
 Until then, you’ve got to keep the lights on and the staff paid.
 Without enough money to sustain your business through this period, your new gym will fail before it even gets off the ground.
-Make arrangements for working capital in your business plan well before your gym opens.
+Make arrangements for working capital in your gym business plan well before your gym opens.

 Once you reach that sweet spot of profitability, lack of capital can still rear its ugly head if you take too much money out of the business without investing enough back in it.
 Giving your staff a raise, buying new equipment, and expanding your gym’s advertising campaign will help ensure your venture continues to grow.